palmetto/palmetto-components/docs/CONTRIBUTING.md

 ### Prereleases
 If your code includes major changes or any breaking changes to the codebase, I.E, a new major version, or a large refactor, that will require a pre-release, and more extensive testing.
-To publish a pre-release, open (and eventutally merge) your PR against the `beta` branch.
+To publish a pre-release, open (and eventually merge) your PR against the `beta` branch.
 This will publish the package with a @beta tag which can then be easily consumed and tested by other consumers locally.